HasnainTufail/my-first-repo/README.md

+# My First Repository
-This is my first GitHub repository!
+This is my first Github repository!
 ## Project Description
-Learning Git and GitHub basics

-## CHanges from the Main Branch

-## Changes from conflict Branch
+## Resolve Merge Changes
-This content was added in the conflict-branch.
+This content combines changes from both branches.
-We are learning about merge conflict.
+We successfully resolve the merge conflict!

-## Changes from Main Branch
-This content was add in the main branch.
+This is a bad commit that we'll revert later.
+Adding incorrect information here.